AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 <a id="node-invert"> </a>

 ### `invert`
-subtract the incoming float, color, or vector from `amount` in all channels, outputting: `amount - in`.
+Subtract the incoming float, color, or vector from `amount` in all channels, outputting: `amount - in`.

 |Port    |Description                    |Type                  |Default |
 |--------|-------------------------------|----------------------|--------|